snenishani20/Landing-page/README.md

 # Landing-page
-A personal portfolio landing page built using HTML, CSS, and JavaScript, designed to showcase your skills, projects, and experience as a developer.
+Clike this link to open this project website in Internet:-----> https://snehacs-profile.netlify.app/#portfolio A personal portfolio landing page built using HTML, CSS, and JavaScript, designed to showcase your skills, projects, and experience as a developer.

 📝 Project Overview